mayankmahajan24/QL/docs/LanguageReference.md

 #### 2.2.1 Arrays (`array`)
 Arrays represent multiple instances of one of the primitive data types represente as contiguous memory.
 The square bracket notation is used to create an array and then get direct access to elements.
-Each array must The size of the array is fixed at the time of its creation e.g. `[1,2,3]`, `["my", "name"]`, `[true, false, false, true]`
+Each array must contain only a single type of primitives; for example, we can have either an array of `int`, an array of `float`, an array of `bool`, and an array of `string`, but no combinations of these types.
+The size of the array is fixed at the time of its creation e.g. `array(10)`.

 #### 2.2.2 JSON (`json`)
 Since the language must search and return results from JSON files, it supports Jsons as a non-primitive type.
 A `json` object can be created through multiple mechanisms.
 The first is directly from a filename of a valid JSON.
 For example, one could write: `json a = json("file1.json")`.
 This will check `file1.json` to ensure it is a valid JSON, and if so, will store the JSON in the variable `a`.
 The second way to obtain a JSON object is by using a subset of a current JSON.
 For example, say the following variable is already set: